M. K. Binodini Devi: Life

-Sana Wangol was born 6 February 1922 to Sir Maharaja Churachand Singh of the Manipur Kingdom and Maharani Dhanamanjuri Devi.
+Sana Wangol or Wangolsana was born 6 February 1922 to Sir Maharaja Churachand Singh of the Manipur Kingdom and Maharani Dhanamanjuri Devi.
 M.K.
-Binodini Devi was the first woman to graduate in Manipur.
+Binodini Devi was the first woman to graduate in Manipur and its first woman writer.

 She married Dr. Laifungbam Nanda Babu Roy, on 26 January 1950; they had two sons, L. Debabrata Roy and L. Somi Roy.

-Devi was also a sculptor and studied art in Santiniketan with Ramkinkar Baij.
-Many of the portraits painted of her are now held in the National Gallery of Modern Art in New Delhi.
+Binodini was also a sculptor and studied art in Santiniketan with Ramkinkar Baij (also Vaij) and other artists.
+Many of the portraits painted by Baij of her are now held in the National Gallery of Modern Art in New Delhi.

-The Maharaj Kumari Binodini Devi Foundation was established in Imphal, Manipur, by her son, L. Somi Roy, and the writer's friends and associates.
+Imasi: The Maharaj Kumari Binodini Devi Foundation was established in Imphal, Manipur, by her son, L. Somi Roy, and the writer's friends and associates.
 Its stated goal is to preserve, protect and promote the legacy of M.K.
 Binodini Devi.